-My advice is, putting most of your time and energy into long-term practices that could enhance your physicality and your spirituality.
+My advice is, to put most of your time and energy into long-term qigong practices that could enhance your physicality and your spirituality.
 And most importantly, work on something that you can truly own and no one can take away from you whenever or wherever you go.

 Realizing one’s self will put you on freedom physically and spiritually.
 It will propel you out of the compulsion of pursuing temporary relief and comfort.
 Instead, it will drive you towards the ultimate wisdom of life and liberation.

 Again, ask yourself this question, have you used all your limited time and energy in this life on something temporary that you don’t own, or on something that lasts?